Brian Christopher Raaen asked a great question in a comment to my OpenStack/Quantum SDN-Based Virtual Networks post:

 The situation is no different on the server side.
 You can implement a RESTful server in any programming language using any open-source web server, from standalone PERL scripts and lightweight options to full-blown web servers.
 SNMPv3 server?
 Not so easy.

-I can’t see a major functional difference between a RESTful service and SNMP (if I’ve missed something fundamental, please write a comment).
+I can’t see a major functional difference between a RESTful service and SNMP (but see below).
 Also, I can’t see where SNMP would be better than a RESTful interface now that we’re past the days of Z80 processors being used in networking devices.

 BTW, don’t tell me most SNMP MIBs are read-only.
 I’m well aware of that – but that’s not a limitation of the SNMP protocol, but of its implementations in specific network devices.
 Wellfleet was more than happy to have their routers fully configurable through SNMP … unfortunately that was the only configuration mechanism they offered, and their SNMP-based CLI was a royal pain.